bp-momentum/backend/README.md

 First you have to give the information for the email-service.
 Here you need to give your email address, your password and the smtp server (for gmail: smtp.gmail.com).
 Then you can change the standard admin trainer and user details.
-These users will created only once when you firstly start the server.
+These users will be created only once when you first start the server.

 Now you have to give the database information which you defined while creating the database. "name" is here the database name, which you want to use and must be already created.